Skip to main content

 What’s next

-Now that you’ve used a Gruntwork module to provision resources, consider how you would need to expand this usage to make the Lambda function available via a URL using an AWS API Gateway HTTP API.
-We refer to combining multiple modules into a single deliverable module as a service.
+Now that you’ve used a Gruntwork module to provision resources, consider expanding this usage to make the Lambda function accessible via a URL using an AWS API Gateway HTTP API.
+Combining multiple modules into a single deliverable module is referred to as a service.

-Finally, consider how else you might test your module.
-Are there additional success or failure cases you would want to add?
-To learn more about testing using Terratest, refer to the official document.
+Finally, think about additional ways to test your module.
+Are there other success or failure scenarios you would want to include?
+To learn more about testing with Terratest, refer to the official document.